 I’m not saying you need to be that organised.
 But both of these recipes can be cooked, in the freezer and ready to reheat on Dec 25th.
 Or any other day you like!
 This way your baby gets to enjoy all the same Christmas flavours, but there’s no getting out the blender or modifying the salt content on the big day itself.
 And if you’re lucky maybe someone else is even doing cooking your dinner for you!

-I don’t believe it pitting one weaning approach against the other.
-There are pros and cons to both spoon-feeding and baby led weaning and we currently don’t have any evidence to support one over the other.
-In my opinion a combined approach works really well and is what most national weaning guidelines advise.
-So, pick which approach suits you and your baby on the day or do both!
+I don’t believe in pitting one weaning approach against the other.
+There are pros and cons to both spoon-feeding and baby-led weaning, and we currently don’t have any evidence to support one over the other.
+In my opinion, a combined approach works well and is what most national weaning guidelines advise.
+So, pick which method suits you and your baby on the day or do both!
 Both options are served with a green vegetable and a mulled chia jam for dessert.
-If your baby has a good ‘pincer grip’ you can offer a veggie like steamed sprouts cut into quarters, for a younger baby who needs a graspable finger food offer something bigger like steamed broccoli,
+If your baby has a good pincer grip’ you can offer a veggie as steamed sprouts cut into quarters, for a younger baby who needs a graspable finger food offer something bigger like steamed broccoli,

 - 200g turkey mince

-- Handful of frozen onions (I love these because they’re just so handy but by all means chop your own!)
+- A handful of frozen onions (I love these because they’re just so handy but by all means chop your own!)